stefanGT44/Distributed-Peer-to-Peer-System-for-Computing-Fractals/README.md

 ![Alt text](images/frac1.png?raw=true "")<br><br>

-If a 4th node joins the network, no rebalacing occurs, 2 new nodes are required to subdivide an existing triangle (sub-triangle). <br><br>
+If a 4th node joins the network, no rebalacing occurs, 2 new nodes are required to subdivide an existing triangle (sub-triangle). <br>
 After the 5th node joins the network, a sub-triangle is divided into 3 smaller sub-triangles.<br>
 ![Alt text](images/frac2.png?raw=true "")<br><br>

-If multiple fractals are computed concurrently, nodes are equally split among them, and the workload for each fractal is then organized using the above exmplained method.
+If <b>multiple fractals</b> are computed <b>concurrently</b>, nodes are equally split among them, and the workload for each fractal is then organized using the above exmplained method.

 # README IN DEVELOPMENT